markkolich/havalo-client/README.md

 # havalo-client

 A client for the <a href="https://github.com/markkolich/havalo#api">Havalo K,V store RESTful API</a>.
-Written in Java, but Scala compatible.

 Makes aggressive use of <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a> backed by the <a href="http://hc.apache.org/">Apache Commons HttpClient 4.x</a>.
 Also, uses <a href="http://code.google.com/p/google-gson/">Google's GSON library</a> for all JSON related "stuph" under-the-hood.

+Written in Java 7, but can be cross compiled against Java 6 if desired.

 ## Latest Version